abalkin/kcc/README.md

 do not feel qualified to talk about that.
 We are going to talk about `k`, and the the curve will be steep, but we value your time, so it will be brutal.

+## price of k

+If you /have/ to ask, you can't afford it.
+If you know /how/ to ask, you will get it for free and for life.

 ## where is k

 A trial version of `k` with 1 gigabute addressable workspace is distributed for